google/flax/docs_nnx/guides/view.md

 ## Motivation

 Some layers in ML inherently involve state.
 Consider for example the `nnx.Dropout` layer, which behaves differently during training and evaluation.
 In these different scenarios, we need a simple way to ensure that the model behaves as intended to avoid silent bugs.
-A common pattern for doing this is to have a single `model` and use a method like `.train()` before running training code.
-This requires that the programmer remembers to call these functions in many places in the code and can make the code less readable.
-Moreover, it can be cumbersome to trace through someone else's code trying to infer the state of a model.
+A common pattern in other frameworks is to mutate a single `model` object to switch between training and evaluation modes.
+This requires the programmer to remember to toggle modes in many places throughout the code, which can hurt readability and lead to subtle bugs when a mode switch is forgotten.

-An alternative to this pattern is to declare the different model states at the beginning of the code.
-The `nnx.view` method lets you apply multiple model configurations at the beginning of your code and then just use these later without having to call functions like `.train()` or `.eval()`.
+`nnx.view` offers a cleaner alternative: you declare the different model configurations once at the beginning of your code and then simply use the appropriate view wherever needed.
+Each view shares the same underlying weights, so parameter updates are automatically reflected across all views.
 We demonstrate this with a simple example below.

 ```{code-cell} ipython3
 import jax